Actions You Can Take Today to Support Your Lefty

 Left handers tend to be great musicians.
 Perhaps because they are more likely to be able to use both hands at once. (this is a controversial theory).
 A surprising number of athletes are lefties.
 This may be due to their dexterity with both hands but may also be because of the potential surprise effect on their opponents when they strike a ball or land a blow from the left side instead of the right.

-Disadvantages of being a lefty
+Disadvantages of Being a Lefty

 The world is more likely to be set up for the right handed person.
 There are more work place accidents that occur with lefties. (simply because the emergency handle is in the right side).
 Cars are set up for right dominance; leading to more lefties in car accidents.
 “It has even been reported that left-handers tend to die a few months or even years younger than right-handers; the potential causes that have been considered include a variety of extrinsic factors (e.g., a higher accident rate) and intrinsic ones (e.g., a higher rate of certain diseases)”.